evothings/cordova-ble/readme.md

 To build documentation, run this command: jsdoc -l -c conf.json ble.js

-The iOS implementation is currently incomplete.
-Only startScan() and stopScan() work.
+This plugin is implemented on Android and iOS.

 See [this](introduction.md) for a general introduction to BLE programming.